 - Fewer parts to manage

-Benefits of Two-Piece Urostomy Bags
+Benefits of Two-Piece Urostomy Pouches

 - May be better for sensitive skin because the skin barrier can stay in place longer